 Our complaints procedure will be followed where a pupil or parent raises a concern about poor practice towards a pupil that initially does not reach the threshold for child protection action.
 Complaints are managed by senior staff, the headteacher and governors.
-An explanation of the complaints procedure is available on the school website.
+An explanation of the complaints procedure is published on the school website.

 Complaints from staff are dealt with under the school's complaints and disciplinary and grievance procedures.

 Complaints which escalate into a child protection concern will automatically be managed under the school's child protection procedures.

-Whistle blowing if you have concerns about a colleague
+Whistle blowing- if you have concerns about a colleague

 Staff who are concerned about the conduct of a colleague towards a pupil are undoubtedly placed in a very difficult situation.
 They may worry that they have misunderstood the situation and they will wonder whether a report could jeopardise their colleague's career.
 All staff must remember that the welfare of the child is paramount.
-The school's whistleblowing policy is available on Staffshare ->safeguarding -> policies.
-Staff can initially email the headteacher to raise concerns or allegations, initially in confidence and for a sensitive enquiry to take place.
+The school's whistleblowing policy is available on the StaffShare drive and detailed in the Staff Handbook.
+Staff can raise concerns (in person, by email or using StaffSafe) or allegations, initially in confidence and for a sensitive enquiry to take place.